-Located on the Studley Campus on Edward Street, Glengary Apartments is a four-storey brick building offering co-ed accommodation for 40+ students.
+Located on the Studley Campus on Edward Street, Glengary Apartments is a fourstorey brick building offering co-ed accommodation for 40+ students.

 Glengary has 12 furnished apartments.
 Each apartment includes a kitchen, living room and bathroom.
 There are also four furnished bachelor apartments, which are always in high demand.
 Laundry facilities are located in the basement, where there is also a limited amount of storage space.
-ResNet (high speed Internet/wireless), local telephone and cable TV service are provided in all apartments.
-Residence Assistants are available for security and administrative services and also act as a resource for students who may need advice or assistance.
+ResNet (high speed Internet/ wireless), local telephone and cable TV service are provided in all apartments.